 The second most import thing to do is to just lie back for a while.
 Do not try to sprint up or get back up on your knees immediately.
 You could be terribly injured and not even know it.
 So, lie on your back and try to take deep breaths.

-One very big mistake most people make while choosing a longboard is that they will buy without considering the proper size to get.
+One very big mistake most people make while choosing a longboard is that they will buy without considering the best longboard size to get.
 People have this misconception that any size board will do for them, and consequently often end up buying them based on appearance and looks.
 As a result, you compromise on the proper user experience.
-With the wrong size, you trip, stumble over, fail to maintain balance and stability, and the list of errors goes on and on and on.
-We are therefore on a mission today to educate you on How to choose the Right Longboard Size for yourself!
+With the wrong size, you trip, stumble over, fail to maintain balance and stability, and the list of errors goes on and on and on and failing to choose a right size of longboard may occur a fatal accident for you.
+In this regard, we have a fantastic informative article about how to prevent longboard accidents.
+We are therefore on a mission today to educate you on How to choose the best longboard size for yourself!

 First of all, it is really just common sense.
 It isn’t your “one size fits all kind of thing”.
 Like it is with clothes, shoes, bags, etc, the board size will vary person to person.
 And there are many factors which will manipulate the size you should get.
 We will get to that later, but for now, let’s understand the hazards of getting the wrong size!
 If you get a board that too small, it won’t be able to take on your weight and it may eventually break or even snap in half!
 If it is too small, you won’t get enough leg space.
 On the other hand, getting a longboard that’s too large for your means you will need more strength to push it forward.
 It will wear on our and you will not be able to make proper turns and curves.